MasrourB/Megaman-Project/README.md

 The goal of this project is to make a few new levels for Megaman to traverse through.
 Level 1 is almost done (but it will look very different than what it is now) and more levels are on their way.

-(Updates will be sporadic because I am currently busy with classes.
-A lot of this code needs to be cleaned up and I will get to fixing it up soon.)
+(Updates will be sporadic because I am currently busy with classes.)